-NINTH GRADE OFFERINGS
+NINTH GRADE ENGLISH OFFERINGS

-LANGUAGE AND LITERATURE 9 HONORS
+COURSE: LANGUAGE AND LITERATURE 9 HONORS

-There is a required summer reading assignment

-due at the first class meeting.
+There is a required summer reading assignment due at the first class meeting.

 This course provides intensive, in-depth readings in classical and modern literature.
-The various types of literature include: drama, novels, epics, essays, short stories, and poems.
-Titles include Great Expectations, Romeo and Juliet, I Know Why the Caged Bird Sings, Death of a Salesman, and The Odyssey, among others.
-Students enrolled in the honors course must be self-motivated to conduct additional research projects and papers that require critical thinking and literary analysis.
+The various types of literature include drama, novels, epics, essays, short stories, and poems.
+Titles may include the following: Great Expectations, Romeo and Juliet, I Know Why the Caged Bird Sings, Death of a Salesman, and The Odyssey.
+Students enrolled in the honors course must be highly motivated and self-directed in order to conduct additional research projects and papers that require critical thinking and literary analysis.

-LANGUAGE AND LITERATURE 9
+COURSE: LANGUAGE AND LITERATURE 9